SamirTalwar/Streams/README.md

     for (String item : htmlStream.take(5)) {
         // This will loop through only the first five values of that horrendously complicated endeavour.
-        // In fact, it will only calculate the first five values.
+        // In fact, it will only evaluate the first five values.
         // No wasted effort.
     }